Skip to content

 required

-Source code in multipart/multipart.py
+Source code in python_multipart/multipart.py

-def set_callback(self, name: str, new_func: Callable[..., Any] | None) -> None:
+def set_callback(self, name: CallbackName, new_func: Callable[..., Any] | None) -> None:

 """Update the function for a callback.
 Removes from the callbacks dict